-A Separation Agreement is a written Agreement dealing with all issues arising from the separation of two spouses who have lived together and/or are married such as parenting (custody and access), child support, spousal support, equalization and property division, life and medical insurance obligations, etc.
+A written Agreement dealing with all issues arising from the separation of two spouses who have lived together and/or are married such as parenting (custody and access), child support, spousal support, equalization and property division, life and medical insurance obligations, etc.

 The family law lawyers at Chapman McAlpine Law can help you with all aspects of the Separation Agreement process.

 Contact us today to schedule your one hour no-obligation consultation.

 Let’s discuss your case, legal issues, and map out a road to resolution.